MatanAviav/RGB-Console/README.md

 <br />

 ### 4. Colored Bolded Text:
-Note: you can run `ColoredConsole run bold examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run bold examples` for a quick tutorial.<br />
 For colored bolded text use functions with `bold` prefix.<br />
 For example, calling `boldMagenta('Some Text')` will output:
 >![img_3.png](images/img_3.png)